Also Known As

 • How is it used?

 An ANCA test is requested in order to evaluate someone who has symptoms that may be due to autoimmune vasculitis.
 It may be requested by itself or along with two other tests that are used to distinguish between different autoimmune disorders.
-These include:
+The current recommendation is that a laboratory tests specifically for MPO and PR3 antibodies and confirms new positives as appropriate.
+Most people still call the MPO and PR3 antibody tests an ANCA test.

 Additional tests that may be performed to aid in a diagnosis include ESR (erythrocyte sedimentation rate) to check for inflammation, FBC (full blood count) to measure and evaluate white and red blood cells, complement levels to assess inflammation and creatinine to evaluate kidney function.
 Sometimes an ANCA test may be requested to monitor the response to therapy, follow the course of the disease, and/or to detect a relapse.